-We have a lot to cover from the month of January!
-It was a happening month in a lot of ways, and all were not good.
-The most heart crumbling news was the death of Kobe and the discovery of coronavirus.
-However, cloud allows some sunlight to peeps through it to make us feel positive.
-One such news came for Microsoft when they released their revenue of Q2, and in the meantime, Google experiences an EPIC shock and many more.
-Let’s quickly get through the cloud computing news that you might have missed in January.
+We have a lot to cover for the month of January!
+It was a very happening month overall, and all events were not so good.
+The most heart breaking news was the death of Kobe Bryant and the spread of Coronavirus.
+However, cloud industry let some sunshine into our lives and make us feel positive.
+One such news was from Microsoft when it released its Q2 revenue, Google experienced an EPIC shock, and many others.
+Let’s quickly get through the cloud computing news that you may have missed in January.

 1. Google experiences an EPIC shock in the healthcare industry

-Medical records giant Epic’s account reps announce that they want to discontinue their integration with Google’s cloud.
+Medical records giant Epic’s account representatives announce that they want to end their integration with Google’s cloud.

-Epic’s spokesperson also told customers the company would instead concentrate on securing a deal with Amazon Web Services and Microsoft Azure.
+Epic’s spokesperson also informed its customers that the company would instead concentrate on securing a deal with Amazon Web Services and Microsoft Azure.

-The reps claimed that the company decided to stop development with Google Cloud because consumers of its health systems didn’t see sufficient interest to ensure the investments.
+The representatives claimed that the company decided to stop development with Google Cloud because consumers of its health systems didn’t see sufficient interest to secure the investments.